RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ### A high performance debugging feature

-Since the 2.2.0 release, a high-performance debugging feature is supported on UniVerse 11.4.1.
-To use this feature, you must upgrade to UniVerse 11.4.1 or higher version.
+A high-performance debugging feature is supported on UniVerse 11.4.1 and UniData 8.3.1.
+To use this feature, you must upgrade to UniVerse 11.4.1 / UniData 8.3.1 or higher version.
 Please see [Debugging Binaries Releases](./DAPRelease.md) for more details.

 ## Start Debugging